nnaemekanweke/Laravel-API/README.md

 ## How to build a Laravel API

-This is simple laravel API with including API versioning (v1 and V2).
+This is a simple laravel API which includes API versioning (v1 and v2).

 ## Getting started